Baldomo/makesh/README.md

 ---

 ### `runtime.sh`
-Contains code for the main entrypoint of the generated `make.sh` script.
+Contains code for the main entrypoint of the generated `make` script.
 Does not export functions.
 Generates output for `--help` automatically and parses command line flags.

 ---